How to build dynamic blocks in a flow email (new editor)

 Your row alias can be any text you’d like to use (with no special characters or spaces).
 You’ll use this alias within your dynamic table block to identify variables that should be pulled from the array you selected above.
 It’s helpful to choose a simple but descriptive alias, so it’s easy to remember.

-In this example, the dynamic table block is repeating over a list of items in an abandoned cart, so item is a good alias to use.
-If your block is repeating over a list of blog posts, then you could use post as your alias.
+In this example, the dynamic table block repeats over a list of items in an abandoned cart, so item is a good alias to use.
+If your block repeats over a list of blog posts, then you could use post as your alias.

 You can use any alias you’d like; just make sure to consistently use that alias in variables from your array (as outlined in the following steps).